 In this case, you can combine the data, because:

 - The data in the file has a date column.

-- In the file that you are going to use to upload data, name the column with dates so that it is has the same name as some Date dimension that already exists in your model data.
+- In the file that you are going to use to upload data, name the column with dates so that it is has the same name as some Date dimension that already exists in your logical data model.
 Then, Add Data from a File to a Project). (see

 - In Analytical Designer, start Create Insights).
 While doing that, filter the date, or drag Date to the View by toolbar.

-Analytical Designer filters both types of measures, from your model and from the file, by the date. (see
+Analytical Designer filters both types of measures, from your logical data model and from the file, by the date. (see

 Complete the insight, as usual.

-You cannot add more attributes to such an insight because the attributes are not connected and always exist either in the model or in the dataset created from the file.
+You cannot add more attributes to such an insight because the attributes are not connected and always exist either in the logical data model or in the dataset created from the file.